jaycdave88/CPU/README.txt

 Steps to run:

-1. cd into the correct Directory where the application lives
+1. Download the zip
+2. Unzip the .zip file
+3. Move the folder to your 'Desktop'
+4. In Terminal navigate to your 'Desktop'
-2. run command  ' ruby Step_1.rb '
+5. Run command ' ruby masterRUN.rb '
+6. The NEW Terminal window that opens close it ( or ' Command + W ')
+7. Select the browser you are testing
-3. A new .txt file will have been made on your Desktop ( CPU_info.txt ) In new terminal window will open in there hit ' Control + C ' to exit program and save data
+8. A new Terminal window will open enter command (' Control + C ')
-4. run command ' ruby Step_2.rb ' execute command in original terminal window
-5. terminal window will tell you the Average usage of CPU

-Program is now finished and NOT saving any data.
-To rerun application follow above steps again. :)

-... still working on the code not a finished project just yet. feel free to contribute
+9. View Terminal for CPU average usage

+This was done with Ruby as well as AppleScript.

+still needs to be worked on and added and some fine tweeking.

+If any errors Please try to re run the script with the command ' ruby masterRUN.rb ' & follow the the steps again.